Author | Permission to Use Info | Print PDF

-My sister Elaine Regelson is a scientist and a management mentor to many.
-She uses the word “Magic” to describe actions that can have substantially more impact than the effort put into doing them.
+As a scientist and a management mentor to many, my sister Elaine Regelson uses the word “Magic” to describe actions that have substantially more impact than the effort put into doing them.

 Here are Elaine’s “Five Magics” that can help each of us to create plans that have a good chance of success in bringing wonderful things into our lives in the year ahead.

-Elaine’s First Magic: Ask for What You Really Want.
+1. Ask for what you REALLY want!
 Elaine says, “Ask for everything you want.
 Ask for yourself, your family, your friends, your community, and your world.
 Remember that, in an abundant world, everything is possible.
 Most people ask for too little, ask for the wrong things, and forget to be specific.
 For example, you might want to lose weight, but not by getting really sick.
 If you ask for something, you are more likely to get it.
 And if you don’t ask, you are less likely to get it.”

 As my friend Cornelia, the terrific leader of our New Zealand Kidpower Center, writes, “I am passionate about this knowing what you want.
 This is the first step to success and I’ve found that you’re likely to get exactly what you ask for.
 Therefore, don’t just ask to be ‘rich’ – define, what ‘rich’ REALLY means for you.
 Does being rich mean that you can go out to eat twice a week, have four weeks of holidays in Hawaii, have 10 really good friends, be able to pay for your child’s university education, or…?
 If you only ask for money, you might get money only – and everything else in your life, such as your values, family, friends, and health, might fall apart.”

-Elaine’s Second Magic: Put it Into Writing.
+2. Put it into writing.
 Writing is a way of integrating your thinking, keeping a record you can measure or change, increasing your commitment, and making your resolutions more real.
 Spoken words are only air.
 There is something that happens between your hand and your brain that is different from what happens between your ear and your brain that somehow makes things in writing become more likely to happen.
 My husband, Ed, and I spend a little time on each January 1st writing down what we want to make happen in the year ahead.
 Each year, we look back and can see that, while we didn’t accomplish everything, we did do most of what was truly most important to us.

 Writing is also a way of helping yourself to remember something you want to change.
 Once, fed up with wasting too much of my time, energy, and joy in life because I was anguishing about not always being able to please people, I wrote in the front of my agenda for the year, “I will not let worries about what others say or think of me diminish my valuing of myself.”
 Every time I opened my agenda up, there it was!
 And, by the end of the year, I was much better about being able to let people be unhappy without feeling terrible about myself.